Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 ```
 === Recommendation
 #v(5pt)
-Add a note to the OpShin documentation that empty literal dicts must be assigned to a variable with type annotation before being usable (similar to the note already present about empty literal lists).
+Add a note to the OpShin documentation that empty literal dicts must be assigned to a variable with a type annotation before being usable (similar to the note already present about empty literal lists).

 === Resolution
 #v(5pt)